ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 > You can also pass other options, that will be forwarded to the `import` task.
 You can use the symbolic version of the env options (e.g.: `MODELS` > `:models`) {% see 1.4#flex_import flex:import %}.

-### Flex::LiveReindex.migrate_active_models
+### Flex::LiveReindex.active_models

 > Use this live reindex for indexed `ActiveModel` models.

-This method works similarly to the `Flex::LiveReindex.import_models` for the options (e.g. `:models` and `:ensure_indices`).
-However, the transform block will be used to pass ALL the records being reindexed AND the tracked changes at the end of the reindexing.
+This method works similarly to the `Flex::LiveReindex.models` for the options (e.g. `:models` and `:ensure_indices`).
+However, the migration block will be used to pass ALL the records being reindexed AND the tracked changes at the end of the reindexing.
 If you don't pass any block, the index will be copied verbatim into the new index.

-The full reindex reindexes all the `Flex::Configuration.flex_active_models` and the partial reindex works similarly to the `migrate_models` method.
+The full reindex reindexes all the `Flex::Configuration.flex_active_models` and the partial reindex works similarly to the `Flex::LiveReindex.models` method.

-### Flex::LiveReindex.migrate_indices
+### Flex::LiveReindex.indices

-> Use this kind of generic live reindex for any index, when you prefer to interact directly with the documents, regardless the models.
-It migrates directly the content of one or more indices through the transform block that you must pass it.
+> Use this kind of generic reindexing method for any index, when you prefer to interact directly with the documents, regardless the models.
+It migrates directly the content of one or more indices through the migration block that you must pass it.

-The transform block will be used to pass ALL the record being reindexed AND the tracked changes at the end of the reindexing.
+The migration block will be used to pass ALL the record being reindexed AND the tracked changes at the end of the reindexing.
 If you don't pass any block, the index will be copied verbatim into the new index.

 You can pass the `:indices` option to limit the indices to migrate: if you don't pass any `:indices` option the default indices of your app will be used. (the `:models` is ignored by this method).